arslantoor/php-symfony/README.md

 # Description
-Setup of basic symfony checklist app which assign checklist on user signup, user can be differentiate on the base of user Role such as ROLE_ADMIN and ROLE_USER.Admin can check uncheck checklist and user can view his/her checklist,there is an console command which will be use to change user role.
+Setup of basic symfony checklist app which assign checklist on user signup, user can be differentiate on the base of user Role such as ROLE_ADMIN and ROLE_USER.

 # Prerequisites
 * symfony 5.3